 Consider video as part of the initial call for papers process

 Abstracts and presentation proposals are used to judge the quality and relevance of the suggested topic.
 But it’s also important to know whether the speaker can present the information in a compelling and engaging way.
 It’s also never a bad idea to use video to “audition” your speakers—even for an in-person event.
 However, this audition process becomes even more important in a virtual setting where it can be harder to hold the audience’s attention.
 Have your speakers submit a short (1-2 minute) video of themselves delivering a portion of the presentation during your initial call for presentations.
-Some abstract management platforms even feature a built-in video recording tool to make the process easier.
-And later, if you do need to offer pre-recorded, on-demand session content as part of your virtual or hybrid event, speakers can use this same tool to record and submit their final presentations.

 Leverage the built-in scheduling tool